 Behind every metric there is a series of factors that influence it.
 You cannot say a lot about a company just by looking at their NPS score, without considering their relative performance within the industry.

 So, which are the factors that affect NPS benchmarks?
-How do you know if you have a good NPS or that it’s not enough?
+Once you have the NPS formula applied, how do you know if the resulted score is good enough or not?
 Primarily, there are three factors that affect NPS benchmarks: competition, tolerance and switching barriers.
 Read more.